Causal Mediation in Natural Experiments: Causal Mediation (CM)

 \subsection{Non-identification of CM Effects}

-Applied research often uses a natural experiment to study settings where treatment $Z_i$ is ignorable, justifying assumption \ref{dfn:seq-ign}\eqref{eqn:seq-ign-Z}.
-Rarely do they also have access to an additional, overlapping natural experiment to isolate random variation in $D_i$ --- to justify mediator ignorability \ref{dfn:seq-ign}\eqref{eqn:seq-ign-D}.
-One might consider conventional CM methods in such a setting to learn about the mechanisms behind the causal effect $Z_i$ on $Y_i$, without the problems associated with suggestive evidence of mechanisms.
-This approach leads to biased estimates, and further contaminates inference regarding direct and indirect effects.
+Applied research often uses a natural experiment to study settings where treatment $Z_i$ is quasi-randomly assigned, justifying assumption \ref{dfn:seq-ign}\eqref{eqn:seq-ign-Z}.
+Rarely do they also have access to an additional, overlapping natural experiment to isolate random variation in $D_i$ --- to justify mediator quasi-random assignment \ref{dfn:seq-ign}\eqref{eqn:seq-ign-D}.
+One might consider conventional CM methods in such a setting to learn about the mechanisms behind the causal effect $Z_i$ on $Y_i$.
+This approach leads to estimates at risk of bias, contaminating inference on direct and indirect effects.

-\begin{theorem} Absent an identification strategy for the mediator, CM estimates are at risk of selection bias.
-If \ref{dfn:seq-ign}\eqref{eqn:seq-ign-Z} holds, and \ref{dfn:seq-ign}\eqref{eqn:seq-ign-D} does not, then CM estimands are contaminated by selection bias and group differences.
-Proof: see \aref{appendix:mediation-bias}. \end{theorem} Below I present the relevant selection bias and group difference terms, omitting the conditional on $\vec X_i$ notation for brevity.
+\begin{theorem} Absent an identification strategy for the mediator, conventional CM estimates are at risk of selection bias.
+If \ref{dfn:seq-ign}\eqref{eqn:seq-ign-Z} holds, and \ref{dfn:seq-ign}\eqref{eqn:seq-ign-D} does not, then conventional CM estimands are contaminated by selection bias and group differences.
+Proof: see \appendixref{appendix:mediation-bias}. \end{theorem} Below I present the relevant selection bias and group difference terms, omitting the conditional on $\vec X_i$ notation for brevity.

-For the direct effect: CM estimand $=$ ADE $+$ selection bias $+$ group differences.\footnote{ The bias terms here mirror those in \cite{heckman1998characterizing,angrist2009mostly} for a single $D_i$ on $Y_i$ treatment effect, when $D_i$ is not ignorable: }
+For the direct effect: conventional CM estimand $=$ ADE $+$ selection bias $+$ group differences.\footnote{ The bias terms here mirror those in \cite{heckman1998characterizing,angrist2009mostly} for a single $D_i$ on $Y_i$ treatment effect, when $D_i$ is not quasi-randomly assigned: }